Three key communication lessons for managing a crisis

 If you are in the middle of a crisis, please stop reading this blog and come back to it later…but by all means, keep going through your current crisis although you may feel like doing otherwise.

-Everyone else, please keep reading because it’s only a matter of time before you’re facing a major event that needs your direction, focus, and determination…especially if you are an internal communicator.
+Everyone else, please keep reading because it’s only a matter of time before you’re facing a major event that needs your direction, focus, and determination…especially if you are in employee communications.

 Back in 2016, I joined an astoundingly successful, century-old Atlanta company that was approaching 40 quarters of beating Wall Street expectations.
 Less than a year later, that company was shaken nearly off its foundations by one of the worst business crises of this century.